 - Feeling dizzy when standing up.

-- Stooping, hunching over, or not standing as straight as in the past.
+- Not standing as straight as in the past.

 Reducing the risk of Parkinson’s disease could increase quality of life and longevity.
 It could also lower medical costs to individuals and society.